 Be proactive and prepared

 Before you found out about your diagnosis, chances are a medical professional – an allergist or immunologist – likely performed a blood test or skin prick.
-Allergists have specialized training and expertise to determine if your symptoms are caused by a food allergy or due to a food intolerance or disorder.
+Allergists have specialized training and expertise to determine if your symptoms are caused by an allergy, food intolerance or specific disorder.

 And your doctor probably told you that no allergy test is 100 percent accurate; there is always a possibility of getting a false positive, in which the results would indicate you’re allergic to a food that really isn’t a problem.